 For the program, fleets are nominated by a driver, then CarriersEdge researches the company and conducts a survey of its drivers to determine the best fleets.

-Mark Murrell, president of CarriersEdge, outlined five things that don't seem to matter as much to drivers as conventional wisdom would have us believe.
+Mark Murrell, president of CarriersEdge, outlined a few things that don't seem to matter as much to drivers as conventional wisdom would have us believe.

 1. Driver Pay